 Enthnomusicologist (PhD Durham University UK) and musician (diploma Pianoforte, Conservatorio di Musica Tito Schipa di Lecce).

-Tagore Fellow affiliated with Indira Gandhi National Centre for the Arts, 2019 – 2021.
+Tagore Fellow affiliated with Indira Gandhi National Centre for the Arts, New Delhi and Kerala, 2019 – 2021.

 ICCR Senior Fellow affiliated with International Centre for Kerala Studies (University of Kerala- Trivandrum), 2017-2018.

 He tought ethnomusicology at the Conservatory of Music A. Pedrollo of Vicenza (2011 -2018) and Midlle-East and Indian Drums at the Conservatory of Music Tito Schipa of Lecce (2003 – 2006).